Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 The goal of this memory game is to repeat and click the sequence of light that the game will generate.
 After each round, one more light will be added to the sequence so it will become progressively longer and more complex which makes it harder to remember, the objective is to succeed the maximum of sequences as the user can.

 #### The game is building for:
-* players for all age, for the kids, teenager, adult, senior
+* players for all ages, for the kids, teenager, adult, senior
 * players who want to improve their memory skills
 * to develop concentration skills
 * Ideal for playing during free time, while waiting for the bus, during the break...